forsytheda/WindowsGSM.ProjectZomboid/README.md

 - Set the max player number
 - Set any maps, mods or any other settings

-All of that needs to be done by editing the servertest.ini files in the "serverfiles\Zomboid\Server" folder
+All of that needs to be done by editing the servertest.ini files in the "WindowsGSM\servers\<server id\>\Zomboid\Server" folder

 ### License
-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/DoctorBeardz/WindowsGSM.ProjectZomboid/blob/main/LICENSE) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/forsytheda/WindowsGSM.ProjectZomboid/blob/main/LICENSE) file for details